AnotherKamila/kamila.is/teaching/how-routers-work/index.md

 excerpt: An accessible overview of how exactly a router works, with code examples.
 ---

 **Work in progress**: I still need to clean this up & add the complete source code.
-The snippets here are conceptually correct, but some minor details need to be updated too.
-ETA for a more or less done version 2019-01-10 or earlier.
+ETA for a more or less done version is Soon(TM).
+**Last updated**: 2020/09/10 because how the eff did this end up on the front page of Hacker News? :D
+**Suggestions welcome**: [complain](https://github.com/AnotherKamila/kamila.is/issues/new?labels=teaching&title=[teaching/how-routers-work]+Title) if something is unclear or wrong!

 This is the inside view of how exactly a router operates.
 You only need to know this if you are poking inside a router implementation.
 If that is the case, my condolences.

-At the end of this exposition, I will give you the complete source code to a functional router (written in P4 (the new & shiny software-defined networking thing)).
+At the end of this exposition, I will give you the complete source code to a functional router (written in [P4](https://p4.org/), the new & shiny software-defined networking thing).
 My aim is that you will understand every line of that.

 I accompany my explanations below with some P4 code.
 I think it is useful to read it even if you've never seen P4, because it shows a bit more detail than the text and I believe that it is sufficiently pseudocode-ish.
-Here is all you need to know to read it:<sup>[1](#fn1)</sup>
+Here is a summary of what you need to know to read it:
 * everything happens per packet
 * `hdr` are the packet's parsed headers
 * `standard_metadata` is how you tell the switch to do things with the packet (like send it on a specific port)